‘Wall Street Landlords’: Invitation Homes Hit with Class Action Over Allegedly Illegal Late Rent Fees, Other Penalties [UPDATE]

 “First, it is not difficult or infeasible to calculate damages from late rent.
 In the vast majority of cases, rent is only a few days (perhaps only hours) late, causing no actual damage to Defendant.
 In its 2018 Annual SEC 10-K Report, Defendant admitted that since 2017 it’s [sic] imposition of late fees has been ‘automat[ed] and consistent,’ suggesting no human intervention is required resulting in no opportunity cost.
 Loss of use of having rent money sitting in a bank account by a certain hour or day, furthermore, can be compensated by a marginal interest payment that is definite and easily ascertainable, as courts have long held.
 Moreover, in more advanced cases when Defendant seeks to collect late rent payments by actually filing an unlawful detainer action, they charge attorney’s fees and costs separately to those tenants, demonstrating that Defendant views those legal costs as separate from the damages that allegedly flow automatically from rent being paid late (even assuming that such costs could lawfully be recouped via late fees).
 Second, on information and belief, Defendant has never made a reasonable endeavor to estimate a fair average or actual compensation for the losses sustained when a tenant pays rent late, as required when setting a lawful ‘liquidated damage.’”

-The lawsuit looks to cover 10 state-specific classes comprised of Invitation Homes tenants in Arizona, Colorado, Florida, Georgia, Illinois, Nevada, North Carolina, Tennessee, Texas and Washington who were charged penalties or fees for paying rent deemed by the defendant as late or deficient.
+The Invitation Homes lawsuit looks to cover 10 state-specific classes comprised of Invitation Homes tenants in Arizona, Colorado, Florida, Georgia, Illinois, Nevada, North Carolina, Tennessee, Texas and Washington who were charged penalties or fees for paying rent deemed by the defendant as late or deficient.

 Hair Relaxer Lawsuits

-Women who developed cancer, endometriosis or reproductive problems after using hair relaxers such as Dark & Lovely and Motions may now have an opportunity to take legal action.
+Women who developed ovarian or uterine cancer after using hair relaxers such as Dark & Lovely and Motions may now have an opportunity to take legal action.

 Read more here: Hair Relaxer Cancer Lawsuits